 Pilots preparing for a VFR flight are expected to read and understand aviation weather maps, METARs, TAFs and interpret this information to assess if their flight can be successfully completed.
-We refresh some of these once learned subjects and discuss, among other things, warm- and cold fronts and the effect on the flight they have in terms of visibility and cloud base.
+Here we refresh some of these once learned subjects and discuss, among other things, warm- and cold fronts and the effect on the flight they have in terms of visibility and cloud base.

 All of this while avoiding to become a meteorological textbook, there are enough websites doing that, so were are not going too.
 In the menu on the left you will find pages with weather maps, radar and satellite images suitable for aviation weather flight planning.

-The transition zone between two air masses is known as a front.
+The transition zone between two air masses is generally known as a front.
 You will notice a front passage by changes in temperature, wind direction, wind intensity and a change in barometric pressure.

-Pilots are expected to to recognize these indications and their effect on the flight.
+Pilots are expected to recognize these indications and the effects on their (intended) flight.

-The severity of the weather in a front depends on the stability, temperature and moisture differences in these air masses.
+The severity of the weather in a front depends on the stability, temperature and moisture differences in both air masses.
 These air masses can originate from different sources: polar, maritime and continental.
-Each source has different properties which depends on the region and how long the air mass has been there to accumulate the properties of that area.
+Each source has different properties which depends on the source region and how long the air mass has been there to accumulate the properties of that area.

 When looking at weather maps you will notice these blue lines with triangles and red lines with half solid circles.
 These are colder (blue) or warmer (red) air masses and they move generally from west to east.
 An air mass moving in with a higher temperature than the air mass it is displacing is called a warm front, see image to the right.

-Warm fronts move slower than cold fronts and as warm air is less dense than cold air the front tends to slope over the cold air many miles ahead of the surface front (up to 500).
+Warm fronts move slower than cold fronts and as warm air is less dense than cold air the front tends to slope over the cold air many miles ahead of the surface front (some up to 500 miles).
 Some indicators of an approaching warm front are: high cirrus clouds followed by a lowering base of Cirri-, Alto- and Nimbostratus clouds.